TomLisankie/static-roam/README.md

 - more css customization points
 - generates a navbar properly
 - generates backlinks properly
-- fixes some parsing issues, eg multiline blockquotes
+- handles blockquotes
 - more testing
+- faster

 ## A static-site generator for [Roam Research](https://roamresearch.com/)